Published on 16 Dec 2019 by Federica

 This fun-filled city is also extremely innovative, being the very first city in the entire country to have a metro system, which has developed into an extensive network of public transportation.
 But don’t forget we’re still talking about the Netherlands, so you’ll see most people riding bikes, of course.

-The cost of living is relatively high, and expats can expect to spend between €800 and €1100 on monthly expenses, including housing in Rotterdam, with rooms priced around €550 and apartments around €1.280.
+The cost of living is relatively high, and expats can expect to spend between €800 and €1100 on monthly expenses, including housing in Rotterdam], with rooms priced around €550 and apartments around €1.280.
+Keep in mind that finding a place to live in Rotterdam might be difficult so it's best to always search homes for rent in Rotterdam in advance of your move.

 When it’s time for some relaxation, you can take a walk in one of the many parks or even a boat tour.
 Don’t miss the 12-day International Film Festival in the winter!
 There's so many things to see in Rotterdam, so start making a list as soon as you can!

 Amsterdam is the capital of the Netherlands, as well as the largest, with a population of over 820,000.
 When you think of the beautiful canals and the stunning architecture that the Dutch are known for, then you’re probably envisioning Amsterdam.

 This culturally rich city is a huge promoter of the art scene, and home to some of the country’s most inspiring galleries.
 On the Amsterdam must-see list you need to include the unique Van Gogh Museum, the stunning Rembrandts' at the Rijksmuseum, and the modern art scene at the Stedelijk.
 Both Dutch and English are spoken by most.

-The cost of living is a bit more expensive than in Rotterdam, and young internationals should budget to spend somewhere between €900 and €1400 for their monthly living expenses, with housing in Amsterdam costing beween €600 for rooms and €1650 for apartments.
+The cost of living is a bit more expensive than in Rotterdam, and young internationals should budget to spend somewhere between €900 and €1400 for their monthly living expenses.
+Finding rental homes in Amsterdam might be challenging and on the expensive side.
+Accommodation in Amsterdam costs between €600 for rooms and €1650 for apartments.

 And once again, get ready to find a second-hand bike, as in most of the other Dutch cities, cycling is a must!